 - Unmanaged Code: Before .NET development the programming language like .COM Components & Win32 API do not generate the MSIL code.
-So these are not managed by CLR rather managed by Operating System which is called unmanaged code.
+So these are not managed by CLR rather managed by Operating System.

 Common Type System (CTS):

-Every programming language has its own data type system, so CTS is responsible for the understanding all the data type system of .NET programming languages and converting them into CLR understandable format which will be a common format.
+Every programming language has its own data type system, so CTS is responsible for understanding all the data type systems of .NET programming languages and converting them into CLR understandable format which will be a common format.

 There are 2 Types of CTS that every .NET programming language have :

-- Value Types: Value Types will directly store the value directly into the memory location.
+- Value Types: Value Types will store the value directly into the memory location.
 These types work with stack mechanism only.
-CLR allots memory for these at Compile Time.
+CLR allows memory for these at Compile Time.

 - Reference Types: Reference Types will contain a memory address of value because the reference types won’t store the variable value directly in memory.
 These types work with Heap mechanism.
 CLR allots memory for these at Runtime.

 It is used to provide the Automatic Memory Management feature.
-Suppose if there is no garbage collector then programmers have to write the memory management codes which will be a kind of overhead on programmers.
+If there was no garbage collector, programmers would have to write the memory management codes which will be a kind of overhead on programmers.